bitnami/charts-syncer/README.md

 The important thing is that the image name is specified with `registry`, `repository` and `tag`.

-The values of the parameteres `containerRegistry` and `containerRepositories` from the configuration file will be used to update the `registry` and `repository` properties in the values.yaml.
-The `tag` remains unchanged.
+The values of the parameters `containerRegistry` and `containerRepositories` from the configuration file will be used to update the `registry` and `repository` properties in the values.yaml.
+If these parameters are unset, the associated properties won't be modified.
+The `tag` property remains unchanged.

 > :warning: Be aware that this tool expects the images to be already present in the target container registry.